 The Embarcadero Enhancement Program

-Looking to connect and extend these improvements, the SFMTA and Port of San Francisco prioritize the Central Embarcadero segment between Broadway and Bryant Street.
+The SFMTA and Port of San Francisco prioritize the Central Embarcadero segment between Broadway and Bryant Street to connect and extend these improvements.
 Work along the Southern Embarcadero (south of Bryant Street) is coordinated with future waterfront development projects.
 The Northern Embarcadero (north of Broadway) will undergo additional public outreach and analysis with a forthcoming circulation study for the Fisherman’s Wharf & Pier 39 area.
 More detail on the Northern, Central, and Southern Embarcadero segments is available below.

 The Embarcadero corridor (between Lombard and Townsend streets) is also on San Francisco’s Vision Zero High Injury Network (HIN), representing the 13% of city streets where 75% of the severe and fatal injuries occur.
 In the last five years, 174 reported severe injury collisions and two fatalities on the corridor (along with daily ‘near misses’ on the street and along the promenade).

 By adopting a policy called Vision Zero in 2014, the City and County of San Francisco is committed to building better and safer streets, educating the public on traffic safety, enforcing traffic laws, and prioritizing resources to implement effective initiatives that save lives.
 Vision Zero aims to eliminate all traffic deaths in San Francisco by 2024.
-The SFMTA is prioritizing efforts on the corridors that have the highest number of serious and fatal collisions.
+The SFMTA prioritizes efforts on the corridors with the highest number of severe and fatal collisions.

-The Embarcadero Enhancement Program supports Vision Zero and will implement targeted, proven safety improvements on the corridor.
+The Embarcadero Enhancement Program supports Vision Zero and implements targeted, proven safety improvements on the corridor.